Pearl 2

 No analysis available

-Searched all public remarks for phrases such as 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
-Multiple listings mention in-unit washer/dryer and storage on the same floor, but there are no statements indicating community laundry facilities on every floor.
+I searched the public remarks for phrases like "laundry on every floor," "laundry on each floor," and similar wording.
+The listings mention in-unit washer/dryer and storage, but there is no public-remarks evidence that community laundry facilities exist on every floor.

 No analysis available